*This post may contain affiliate links. Please see my disclosure for more details!*

 - Add in the vanilla, flour and salt and beat again!

-- Add in the milk and finely chopped chocolate and beat till a cookie dough is formed.
+- Add in the milk and finely chopped chocolate and beat until a cookie dough is formed.

 - Chill the cookie dough for 10 minutes in the fridge!